old river ford used to be the place to cross the mighty Jardine.

-river ford crossing is shallow but quite long, and very soft in the
+river ford crossing is mostly shallow but quite long, and very soft in the

 middle.
 It's the soft sandy bottom of the river that gets

-other danger is that in the northern end of the crossing the river
+other thing is that in the northern end of the crossing the river

-So even if you make it through the soft middle part of
+is deeper, so even if you make it through the soft

-the river, you still risk to destroy your engine in the northern,
+the river, you still risk to drown your vehicle in the northern,

 And this is also the part where the crocs live, and where

-the water is murky so you cannot see the crocs.
+the water is murky so you cannot see them.

 All I can